Drontooo/Countdown-to-3-AM/README.md

 You will need to click the "Show timer" button to activate the countdown once you run the project

 -- HOW TO RUN --

-to run the project simply just click on the "index.html" file
+to run the project simply just click on the "index.html" file and run it